 • If a portion of our region’s agricultural land must be repurposed to less water-intensive uses, what can we do to support conservation and restoration of this land, and how can we ensure that the results benefit current stakeholders and future generations?

-• What can we do to ensure that new growth strengthens existing communities instead of threatening the natural and working lands on which our region depends?
+• What can we do to encourage new growth that strengthens existing natural lands and communities instead of threatening the natural and working lands on which our region depends?

 • What can we do to support increased funding for conservation, and ensure that it reaches places in the Southern Sierra and San Joaquin Valley that have historically been left behind?